Luker501/SmartContractInteractions/README.md

 * __Self Destruct__ `<ContractAddress>`.selfdestruct(`<Recipient>`) __or__ `<ContractAddress>`.suicide(`<Recipient>`) - This invocation method allows smart contract s^i to forceably send ether to the recipient smart contract s^j even if no fallback is implemented in s^j.
 Note that suicide is a depreciated alias of selfdestruct.

 See CallingContract.sol for examples of all of these invocation methods.

+## Smart Contract Invocation Comparison

 We will now discuss the comparison between the invocation methods according to different criteria, where the discussion is summarised in the following table:

 ![Invocation comparison](InovationTable.png)